 Yes.
-Because water has a capacity to transport energy 3,500 times greater than air, a hydronic radiant heating and cooling system can bring comfort to a structure using less energy than a traditional forced-air system.
+Because water has a capacity to transport energy 3,500 times greater than air, a hydronic radiant heating system can bring comfort to a structure using less energy than a traditional forced-air system.
 This amounts to greater comfort at a lower thermostat setting, which provides lower energy costs.
 In fact, more people are comfortable with radiant heating at a lower thermostat setting and radiant cooling at a higher thermostat setting compared to forced-air systems.
 Additionally, a radiant heating and cooling system works in zones, allowing different areas of a structure to heat and cool at different times of the day.
 And hydronic radiant heating and cooling systems work well with sustainable solar, geothermal and waste-heat sources, making the system even more efficient.

-Uponor partners with trade professionals who are trained and knowledgeable about radiant floor heating system design and installation.
+Uponor partners with trade professionals who are trained and knowledgeable about radiant heating system design and installation.
 To find an Uponor-trained radiant floor heating system installer, visit our Find an Installer page.